cptemre/cptemre.github.io/2 - Javascript Practice Projects/17 - JavaScript FlashCard OOP Project Prototype/README.md

     - Input a type area is to determine where this card should be included or to create a new card type for it.

 2. Hide
-    - Starts a slide up animation for the "Add a Flash Card" elements.
+    - Starts a slide up animation for the "Add a Flashcard" elements.

 3. Answer
     - Answer area includes one header, one text area and one save button.
     - Inner area of the element is for writing your answer.
     - Save button area is to add your card to the desired type with a question and answer.